PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Surprised by Q12, which was relatively easy (especially  after Q10 !).
 Anyway P3 is not optimal, but it works in a reasonnable amount of time, so that's enough.
 And again, so close to getting a point (153rd !)

 Q13 was also surprinsingly easy.
 P3 could probably be optimized (runs in ~8sec).
 But I prefered to refactor the code in order to use exactly the same code for all 3 parts.

+I like when it's not just code, but also analyzing the input.
+Q14P3 was fun in that way!